Tough Masters set-up not prompted by Johnson's record win - RFI

 "The course is in the best condition that I've ever seen it in the 20 years I've been a member."

-That's a big statement coming from Ridley, notes three-time Masters champion Phil Mickelson.

-"There's nobody more qualified within the club to know, understand and set the course up better than chairman Ridley," Mickelson said.

-Johnson will try to become the first repeat winner since Tiger Woods in 2002 while Rory McIlroy seeks a win to complete a career Grand Slam.
+Johnson will try to become the first repeat winner since Tiger Woods in 2002 while four-time major champion Rory McIlroy seeks a win to complete a career Grand Slam.

+Fred Couples, the 1992 Masters winner, practiced with 12th-ranked McIlroy on Wednesday and both marveled at the speed of the greens on the par-72 layout.

+"Rory said it five times -- 'Have you ever seen the greens like this on Wednesday,' -- and five times in a row I said no," Couples said.

+"If it stays like this, I mean, honestly a 70 or 71 will be a heck of a score."

-Players worked on putts, chips and driving and had final practice rounds before the chase for the green jacket begins.
+Players worked on putts, chips and driving as well before the chase for the green jacket begins.

 "The faster greens have a little more pace to them," 2003 Masters champion Mike Weir of Canada said.
 "You really have to think.
 Those landing areas shrink down when the greens get firmer like this and the precision shotmaking is heightened."